ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/Test and Use Case Document/Use Case Diagram.md

   - **Student ↔ Counsellor**: When a student schedules a counselling appointment, they communicate directly with a counsellor.
   - **Counsellor ↔ Administrator**: Counsellors may communicate with administrators regarding system reports and policy adjustments.
   - **Student ↔ Parent**: If permitted, students can share wellness data with parents.
+- **Standalone Use Case: "Check Counsellor Availability"**
+- "Check Counsellor Availability" is now a standalone use case, allowing students to check availability before deciding to schedule an appointment.
+_ "Schedule Counselling Appointment" includes "Check Counsellor Availability" to ensure slots are open before booking.

 This relationship ensures that the system **facilitates direct interaction between stakeholders** where necessary, improving **support accessibility and collaboration**.